pfheatwole/thesis/source/derivations.rst

 derivation all vectors are in the canopy coordinate system :math:`c`, so the vector coordinate systems are implicit in the notation.

+The derivation develops the equations of motion by starting with derivatives of linear and angular momentum.
+The derivation is largely based on the excellent :cite:`hughes2004SpacecraftAttitudeDynamics`, although this section uses this paper's version of Stevens' notation (see :ref:`symbols:Notation and Symbols`).

 An implementation of this model is available as :py:class:`Paraglider6a
 <glidersim:pfh.glidersim.paraglider.Paraglider6a>` in the ``glidersim``
 package.
 The ``glidersim`` package also includes :py:class:`Paraglider6b